The course has four-and-a-bit lab exercises, each designed to be done in a single session or less. There is another page with hints for demonstrators.

 - In order to get a mark of S+ for the term, you must have shown a spark of originality at some point.
 Please don't ask us to suggest what degree of originality or what idea would be thought of as a spark.

 - If you can't come to the lab sessions in person but want credit for them, then you must contact one of the demonstrators to discuss how you can participate remotely.

 - We will be giving credit for participating in the lab sessions in a productive way in the context of your previous experience with low-level programming.
 It will not be possible to get credit for the lab exercises by attending only towards the end of term, whatever completed work you offer to show at that time.

 Each lab has its own page with instructions.

 - Lab zero: getting started.
 Follow the instructions for building, loading and running a simple program that echoes input sent over the serial port.
-(Beyond building and running the program, there's nothing to do here – it's just a way of getting started and becoming more familiar with the tools.)

 - Lab one: assembly language.
 Implement various arithmetic operations in assembly language.